bxparks/AceTime/USER_GUIDE.md

 # AceTime User Guide

-The primary purpose of AceTime classes is to convert between an integer representing the number of seconds since Epoch (2000-01-01T00:00:00 UTC) to human-readable components in different timezones.
+The primary purpose of AceTime classes is to convert between an integer representing the number of seconds since the AceTime Epoch (2000-01-01T00:00:00 UTC) and the equivalent human-readable components in different timezones.

 **Version**: 1.9.0 (2021-12-02, TZDB 2021e)